Indonesia cites strong US engagement as Blinken kicks off Southeast Asia tour - ExBulletin

 The Biden administration considers closer engagement in Southeast Asia essential to its efforts to push back China’s growing power, but Trump’s withdrawal from a regional trade deal in 2017 limited his ability to exercise economic influence, while Beijing has sought to strengthen its trade ties.

-The administration has not yet clarified what exactly the economic framework envisioned by Biden will consist of.
+The administration has not yet clarified what exactly the economic framework envisioned by Biden will be.

-(Written by Humeyra Pamuk and Martin Petty; edited by Stephen Coates and Giles Elgood)

 Sources